imrankhanv11/King-Guest-House-Booking/README.md

 Copy
 Edit
 mvn spring-boot:run
-The project will be available at http://localhost:8080. 🎉

 🤝 Contributions & Support
 We welcome contributions!
 Feel free to submit pull requests or report issues.